 Following the Victorian tradition, the large 470-acre park features formal gardens, ponds and wetlands, grasslands and woodlands, sports fields and historic buildings.
 An expansive network of paths invites you to explore this beautiful park.
 Be sure to click on the 'Photos and Video' Tab to see just how beautiful this park is.

 Centennial Park is large, comprising of 470 acres.
 Nestled between Moore Park to the west and Queens Park to the east, the total area of the three parks offers visitors an expansive 815 acres.

 The varied landscapes and vistas throughout the park will delight your senses as you walk through the meandering paths.
-Adjacent Queens park offers some excellent views of downtown Sydney from vantage points along the sandstone ridge at the east end of the park.
+The Adjacent Queens Park offers some excellent views of downtown Sydney from vantage points along the sandstone ridge at the east end of the park.

 With numerous ponds, it is only natural that Centennial Park is home to a wide variety of water birds, making it a great place for bird watchers, or to capture some great pictures.

 Other amenities in the park include several picnic areas with free to use electric BBQs available on a first-come basis, playgrounds and sports fields.
 Neighbouring Moore Park has an 18 hole championship public golf course, numerous sports fields, tennis courts and a playground.